 Replace the ID (

-27205) with any TMDb ID.
+27205 in the above example) with any TMDb ID.
 Letterboxd will force a data import for films not already in our database, and then redirect to the film’s page.

 If you spot duplicate pages for a single film on Letterboxd, use the Report function on the film page (look for the flag icon near the running time) and we’ll merge them into a single entry, preserving the likes, reviews and other activity associated with each page.